ruuddejong-altran/python-c-cpp/docs/example_3-2.md

 `pybind11` gives the possibility to create Python wrappers for C++ code that is compiled with C++11 or later.
-It requires a minimal amount of user-defined code to get a useable result.
+It requires a minimal amount of user-defined code to get a usable result.
 So why would you not always use this in stead of SWIG?

 It depends on your audience.